freed40/esphome-juntek-DPM8624-mqtt-http-tool/README.md

 ## Web Control Interface

-You can also control the DPM8650 via a built-in web tool:
+You can also control the DPM8650 via a built-in web tool which you can find on your network at http://dpm8650_controller.local/

 ![Screenshot 2024-11-19 125904](https://github.com/user-attachments/assets/1fda96f6-53a5-4ffc-a6ba-e04948965e11)